 - School polo shirts - White with embroidered school badge

-- School T-shirts (P.E.) - Colour teams with printed school badge
+- School T-shirts (P.E.) - Colour teams from year 1 with printed school badge

-Occasionally children arrive at school wearing somewhat eccentric clothing (and even hairstyles) and this can indicate a challenge to authority.
+Occasionally children arrive at school wearing somewhat eccentric clothing (and this includes hairstyles) and this can indicate a challenge to authority.
 In such cases the children will be asked, and be expected, to conform to a more conventional standard.

-Children throughout school are expected to change for PE, into ordinary sports (football) shorts, T-shirt (colour ‘houses’), P.E. skirt, or leotard.
+Children throughout school are expected to change for PE, into ordinary sports (football) shorts, T-shirt (colour ‘houses’ from Year 1), P.E. skirt, or leotard.
 Colourful beachwear, cycle shorts or eccentric clothing are not permitted.